plasne/career/projects.md

 ## Microsoft

+### Multi-Service Availability
+* I developed the [MSA](https://github.com/plasne/Multi-Service-Availability) application to address the challenges with understanding and controlling service health when deploying a microservices application across multiple regions.

 ### Improve Engage in Azure
 * I am the primary resource working with Allegion on architecting a new design for their Engage platform that focuses on a modern application architecture and implementing improved resiliency.